ui-icts/redcap-quick-permissions/README.md

 * **REDCap Default:** Mirrors default options selected when using the "Add with custom rights" button on REDCap's built-in User Rights page

 Custom presets can be saved by entering a name and clicking the "Save Custom Preset" button.
 This preset name will be added to the saved list and automatically selected.
 A "Delete" button will appear if a custom preset is selected (built-in presets can not be deleted).

+### Quick Add from User Rights page
+If Quick Permissions is enabled on a project, a dropdown menu for preset selection will appear on the User Rights page.
+If one of these presets are selected, the "Add with custom rights" button will change to "Add with Quick Permissions".
+Adding a user with this method will take effect immediately and reload the page to reflect the change.
+This feature is only visible to superusers.

+### Quick Projects Integration
+If the Quick Projects module is also installed, any presets configured in Quick Permissions will be available for use in Quick Projects as well.
+Additionally, presets can be defined to point to a role name (assumed to exist in the project being created via Quick Projects).